 Scott McLaughlin came as a new teammate in the #17 Ford in 2017.
 The team's performances improved and they won Teams' championship ahead of Triple Eight Engineering.
 Both drivers were in the fight for Drivers' title, McLaughlin finished second, Coulthard was third with four wins.

 In 2018, the battle between DJR Team Penske and Triple Eight Engineering continues.
-Coulthard waited until sixth round at Winton for his first win of the season and the tenth Supercars win in a career.
+Coulthard waited until sixth round at Winton for his first and only win of the season.
+He added two more podiums on his account to finish ninth in the championship points.